 Another important term worth explaining to your client is what a net premium is.
 To understand this concept, you need first to explain what a gross premium is.
 A gross premium is an amount that the client is expected to pay the insurance company during the insurance contract term.
 So, if the total premiums amount to $10,000 for a workers’ compensation policy, the gross premium is $10,000.

 A net premium is an amount the policyholder pays to an insurance company, except it doesn’t include any expenses the insurance company incurs due to insuring the plan.
 For example, one expense insurers may not include in the net premium is the cost of reinsurance.
 Many insurance companies purchase reinsurance to protect themselves against large claims that can result in significant financial losses.
 In other words, the policyholder isn’t responsible for the reinsurance cost.

 It’s also important to point out that all policies are subject to premium taxes based on the gross premium rate, not the net rate.
 This tax is considered a form of sales tax on the insurance policy.
 While premium taxes vary, they are typically 2.5 percent but no more than 4 percent.
 It’s essential to note municipalities can also apply taxes.

-So, why does this taxation matter to the insured?
+So, why does this taxation matter to the client?
 Well, it raises workers’ comp insurance rates, which they will want to know.

 How To Calculate Workers’ Comp Net Rate

 Does this seem confusing?
 Not to worry, showing business owners how to calculate their workers’ compensation net rate isn’t as complicated as it seems.
-Here’s a breakdown of the components and steps you’ll need to explain the insured's net rate and net premium.
+Here’s a breakdown of the components and steps you’ll need to explain a client's net rate and net premium.

 Step 1: Identify Class Codes